The 30 Year History of the American Council of Vedic Astrology

 In 2007, Gary Gomes was elected as President of the Council and Sat Siri Khalsa was elected as Vice President of the Council.
 In 2010, Dennis Flaherty was elected to a second term with Sat Siri Khalsa serving a second term as Vice President of the Council.

-in 2020, membership secretary Mickey McKay has passed the baton to Prema Lee Gurreri, and Marianne Jacuzzi is the managing editor of the CVA Journal.
+In 2020, membership secretary Mickey McKay passed the baton to Prema Lee Gurreri, and Marianne Jacuzzi is the managing editor of the CVA Journal.

 We on the CVA board invite you to become a member of our growing international organization.
-The Council endeavors to continue our mission, a mission that started over 20 years ago to create a strong, vibrant, professional organization of practitioners, welcoming equally and inclusively all schools of Vedic astrology.
+The Council endeavors to continue our mission, a mission that started almost 30 years ago to create a strong, vibrant, professional organization of practitioners, welcoming equally and inclusively all schools of Vedic astrology.